h01ger/piuparts/README_server.txt

 * "urlbase" (global) is the base url of the webserver serving this piuparts instance.
 Used to provide links to logfiles in email reports.
+It defaults to "https://piuparts.debian.org".

-=== Running piuparts in master-slave mode, piuparts-report and the setup on piuparts.debian.org
+=== Running piuparts-report as it is done for piuparts.debian.org

 If you want to run piuparts-report (which is only+very useful if you run piuparts in master-slave mode), you need to 'apt-get